mattpieterse/UNIFY-Project/README.md

 ## Support

->Buy me a coffee or two to say thank you and show your interest on the project!
+Buy me a coffee to keep me motivated and to show support for the project!

 Need any help?
 Have a look at our [wiki](https://github.com/mpiet-za/UNIFY-Project/wiki) for frequently asked questions.